spire-signpost/development/node/apps/node-todos-api/Readme.md

   * update app listen to use dynamic port
   * modify package.json for start script and engines
   * test deploy to Heroku

+#### v1.0 - test api route and function - PATCH route with parameter
+  * add lodash js utility library
+  * add PATCH route with params
+  * check and validate required params - pick only required params for body
+  * modify completed and completedAt as part of update
+  * update and return doc in DB - new doc
+  * error handling for todo item
+  * test with Postman